exercism/generic-representer/README.md

 3. Remove this [Exercism Representer Template](#exercism-representer-template) section from the `README.md` file
 4. Replace `TRACK_NAME_HERE` with your track's name in the `README.md` file
 5. Build the representer, conforming to the [Representer interface specification](https://github.com/exercism/docs/blob/main/building/tooling/representers/interface.md).
    - Update the files to match your track's needs.
-At the very least, you'll need to update `bin/run.sh`, `Dockerfile` and the test solutions in the `tests` directory
+At the very least, you'll need to update `bin/run.sh`, `Dockerfile` and the test solutions in the `tests` directory.
+   The existing test solutions are suggestions for you could be testing, but remember to add your track-specific files too
    - Tip: look for `TODO:` comments to point you towards code that need updating
    - Tip: look for `OPTIONAL:` comments to point you towards code that _could_ be useful